 - 00: command container;

 - 01: terminal response;

-- 10: envelope;
+- 10: envelope/profile container event;

-- 11: envelope response.
+- 11: envelope/profile container event response.

-The UICC and the eCAT client shall manage two separate counters, one for commands and one for envelopes.
+The UICC and the eCAT client shall manage two separate counters, one for commands and one for envelopes/profile container events.
 The counters shall be set to zero upon setting up the security for the connection to the eCAT client.
-The UICC shall increment the command counter before issuing a protected encapsulated command.
-The eCAT client shall increment the envelope counter before issuing a protected encapsulated envelope.
-Terminal and envelope responses shall carry the same counter value as the corresponding command resp. envelope.
+The UICC shall increment the command counter before issuing a secured encapsulated command.
+The eCAT client shall increment the envelope/profile container event counter before issuing a secured encapsulated envelope or a secured profile container event.
+Terminal and envelope/profile container event responses shall carry the same counter value as the corresponding command resp. envelope/event.